smborgesMobile/smborgesMobile/README.md

 If you are looking for a committed and experienced developer for your next project, don't hesitate to get in touch.
 I am here to help turn your ideas into reality!

+## Portfolio Repository

+Explore my portfolio repository to see a collection of my projects and contributions to mobile development.
+This repository showcases my skills, including:

+- Innovative application designs
+- Implementation of best coding practices
+- Examples of clean architecture and modular development
+- Various technologies and frameworks used in real-world scenarios

+You can find the portfolio repository here: [My Portfolio](https://github.com/smborgesMobile)

+Feel free to check it out, and let’s connect if you have any questions or collaboration ideas!

 ## Contact

 - **LinkedIn**: [🔗 sergioborgesmendes](https://www.linkedin.com/in/sergioborgesmendes/)